dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A special value `ABORTED` may be stored at version j when the latest invocation of tx-j aborts.
 If tx-k reads this value, it suspends and resumes when the value becomes set.

 **VALID(j, k)** is implemented by a scheduler.
-When tx-j executes (or re-executes), every tx-k with index k > j is scheduled for (re)validation after tx-j completes execution.
+For each j, every tx-k with index k > j is scheduled for (re)validation after tx-j completes (re-)execution.
 Validation re-reads the read-set of the tx-k and compares against the original read-set that tx-k obtained in its latest execution.
 If validation fails, tx-k re-executes.

 ## Scheduling